WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 Indeed, the main INNER WHOLESALE MARKET was closed in 2018.
 From 1935 to the end of 2018, Tsukiji Wholesale Market (Tsukiji Fish Market) was the most famous and largest fish market IN THE WORLD!

-Besides the fish market, it also had a huge vegetable market and all sorts of items, from dried goods to bread, which were sold on the surrounding streets, the area truly earned its nickname of “Tokyo cuisine”.
+Besides the fish market, it also had a huge vegetable market and all sorts of items, from dried goods to bread, which was sold on the surrounding streets, the area truly earned its nickname of “Tokyo cuisine”.

 READ: FULL GUIDE FOR A VISIT TO TSUKIJI OUTER MARKET